avinash-ivy/MyHotels/README.md

 **HotelsList**

-Entities that are required to create Hotels List View.
-It has custom TableViewController and TableViewCell classes for UI and HotelEntity structure for Model.
-A ViewModel class to communicate effectively between ViewController and Model.
+This group has custom TableViewController and TableViewCell classes for UI, HotelEntity structure for Model and a ViewModel class to communicate effectively between ViewController and Model.

 **Hotel Detail**

-Entities in this component are written following the Tempo Architecture.
-Since, details page doesn't have a complex UI, component part of tempo is ignored here.
-Component duty is delegated to Presenter.
+This group has custom UIViewController.
+Since, details page doesn't have a complex model part, Model and ViewModel of ListViewController are reused.

 **Base**

-Base classes required for binding between ViewModel and ViewController.
-ViewControllers are subscribed for required changes in the ViewModel.
+This group has base classes required for binding between ViewModel and ViewController.
+ViewControllers should be subscribed to ViewModels to get required updates.

 **Screenshots**